Tsumikiri/jquery-cf-websocket/readme.md

 </script>
 ```

+Another approach is to modify the JavaScript file directly so you don't have to configure the plugin on every page.
+See Developer Environment below to learn how to modify the source and transpile it for browser use.

+### Creating a CFWebSocket
 Create a new WebSocket connection with `$.ws()`.
 You can pass in one or more ColdFusion WebSocket channel names to subscribe to initially, plus a data handler that is fired for data messages only.
 ```javascript
 $.ws('mychannel,myotherchannel', function(event, data) {